 Organizations may find that those who already have legitimate, authorized access to sensitive data operate illicitly, many times with few or no limitations on their access and agency.
 This reality underlines the need for consistent monitoring of suspicious activity.

-Utilizing a file integrity monitoring (FIM) software can help reduce the risk of costly insider breaches, especially a FIM tool with integrity that helps with Zero Trust Architecture (ZTA) strategy.
+Utilizing file integrity monitoring (FIM) software can help reduce the risk of costly insider breaches, especially a FIM tool with integrity that helps align to a Zero Trust Architecture (ZTA) strategy.

 5. Cloud Security